Smile-SA/hots/doc/source/usermanual.rst

       "...", "...", "...", "..."
       "tmax", "m_5", 17.5, 52

-Note that the file `node_usage.csv` is not mandatory : if it does not exist in the directory, it will be built using `container_usage.csv` data.
+Note that the file :file:`node_usage.csv` is not mandatory : if it does not exist in the directory, it will be built using :file:`container_usage.csv` data.

 Preparing the parameters
 ========================